jonas3344/CodeIgniterGallery/README.md

 # CodeIgniterGallery
-A library for Codeigniter which different features around galleries.
+A library for Codeigniter which offers different features around galleries.